vitorapaiva/zend-certification/1-basics/8-extensions/Extensions.md

 ## Internal Naming

 	* Functions use underscores between words
-	* Classes us the camelCase rule
+	* Classes us the CamelCase rule
 	* The double underscore prefix is reserved, and refers to elements considered magical